Skip to main content

 No matter the shed type, regular upkeep is paramount.
 In colder climates, the rigors of winter can take a toll, and proactive maintenance can mean the difference between a shed that endures the elements and one that succumbs to the challenges.
 By heeding these maintenance tips, your shed will remain a reliable shelter for your belongings through even the harshest of winters.

-If you’re looking for a low-maintenance option that is weather-resistant and has little to no maintenance needs, vinyl resin sheds from Keter are the way to go.
+If you’re looking for a low-maintenance option that is weather-resistant and has little to no maintenance needs, resin sheds from Keter are the way to go.
 The sheds come in a wide variety of sizes and colors to fit any aesthetic.

 Keter Sustainability Icon